dart-lang/site-www/src/null-safety/migration-guide.md

   If you don't want a hint that the tool inserted, you can use your usual code editor to remove it.

-* You can use an editor to add these markers, even while the tool is still running.
+* You can use an editor to add hint markers, even while the tool is still running.
   Because your code hasn't opted into null safety yet, you can't use new null-safety features.